Meteorologist Salary

 In addition to the cost of living, the location can also affect the type of weather systems that meteorologists deal with.
 For example, meteorologists working in coastal areas may have to deal with hurricanes and tropical storms, while those in inland areas may focus more on severe thunderstorms and tornadoes.

-Furthermore, the location can also impact the availability of job opportunities.
+The location can also impact the availability of job opportunities.
 For instance, cities that are prone to natural disasters may have a higher demand for meteorologists, leading to more job openings and potentially higher salaries.

 Education and Experience